 The Ghorepani Poon Hill Trek is one of the most popular and easy treks in Nepal, located in the Annapurna region.
 This trek takes you to Poon Hill, which sits at an elevation of 3,210 meters and offers one of the best sunrise views over the Himalayas.
 The trek typically takes 4 to 5 days and is suitable for beginners and experienced trekkers.

 Opting for this trekking route, you will pass through beautiful rhododendron forests, charming villages, and terraced fields.
 The views of Annapurna, Dhaulagiri, and Machapuchare (Fishtail) are breathtaking, especially at sunrise from Poon Hill.
-The trek is not too difficult, making it a perfect choice for those who want to experience the beauty of the Himalayas quickly with relatively easy walking.
+The trek is not too challenging, making it a perfect choice for those who want to experience the beauty of the Himalayas quickly with relatively easy walking.

 What Makes It Difficult?